mirrorWitness7/CCRP-FAQ/README.md

 ---

 ## Overview
 This repository is a **conceptual research artifact** on the Collapse-Coherence Reintegration Protocol (CCRP).

-CCRP frames collapse as physics, not philosophy: **Entropy → Fracture → Adaptive Rebuild.**
+CCRP frames collapse as physics, not philosophy:
+**Entropy → Fracture → Adaptive Rebuild.**

-This FAQ explores common questions around CCRP and contrasts it with existing governance models.
+This FAQ addresses common questions about CCRP and contrasts it with current governance models.
 It is not prescriptive policy.
-It is a framework for research and reflection.
+It is a framework for study, exploration, and reflection.

 ---

+## Contents
+- [Full FAQ](docs/FAQ.md) — Extended Q&A on CCRP concepts.
+- [Governance Comparison](docs/Governance.md) — How CCRP contrasts with Western AI safety and CCP/DeepSeek governance.

+---

 ## Sample Q&A

 **Q: What is CCRP?**
-A: CCRP is an operational constant for systems under entropy: Entropy → Fracture → Rebuild.
+A: CCRP is an operational constant for systems under entropy: **Entropy → Fracture → Adaptive Rebuild.**
 Anything static becomes entropy’s prey.

 **Q: Is CCRP dangerous?**